The Role of the Levens School Governing Body

 • To ensure that the school’s interests are properly represented at both local and national level wherever and whenever appropriate.

-Further information on governor responsibilities can be found via the following link: The Code of Conduct for School Governing Bodies
+Further information on governor responsibilities: The Code of Conduct for School Governing Bodies

 Structure of the Board

-The Board is made up of eleven governors, who serve a four year term, with parent governors having a three year term.
+The Board is made up of twelve governors, who serve a four year term, with parent governors having a three year term.

 • Three foundations governors